ashleydb/SMS-Forwarding/README.md

 ## Email Sending Setup
 For sending emails via GMail I needed an App Password from Google, which itself requires 2-Step Verification to be setup on the account.

+## Credentials Setup
+Be sure to update the script to add usernames, passwords, and email addresses at the top.

 ## Run on Boot and Restarting
 Getting it to run on boot using rc.local: